Skip to content

 • phone — Phone numbers

-You can enable any combination of patterns per guard.
-Create multiple PII guards with different levels if you want to block some patterns and only warn on others.
+Create multiple PII guard entries with different levels if you want to block some patterns and only warn on others.
+Matched values can be redacted, masked, hashed, or replaced.

 TargetWhat is inspected

-InputThe user’s prompt and any attached content before it reaches the provider
+requestThe user’s prompt and any attached content before it reaches the provider.

-Applying guards to output is useful for catching provider responses that contain sensitive data or inappropriate content, even when the input was clean.
+Applying guards to the response is useful for catching provider output that contains sensitive data or inappropriate content even when the input was clean.

-• Click Edit to modify a guard’s configuration.
+• Click Edit to modify a config and its guard entries.

-• Use the inline toggle switch to enable or disable a guard without opening the editor.
+• Use the inline toggle switch to enable or disable a config without opening the editor.

-• Click Delete to permanently remove a guard.
+• Click Delete to permanently remove a config.
 A confirmation dialog warns that the protection it provides will be removed.

 Best Practices

-• Start guards in Log mode to understand detection patterns before switching to Block.
+• Start guard entries in monitor mode to understand detection patterns before switching to block.

-• Apply PII detection to both input and output to prevent data leakage in either direction.
+• Apply PII detection to both request and response to prevent data leakage in either direction.

-• Use content filters on output to catch unexpected provider responses.
+• Use toxicity and keyword filters on the response to catch unexpected provider output.

-• Layer multiple guards — for example, a warn-level PII guard and a block-level prompt injection guard can run simultaneously.
+• Layer multiple entries in one config — for example, a warn-level PII entry and a block-level prompt-injection entry, ordered by priority.